robin-schoch/SGrPython/OpenCEM/README.md

 # Open CEM project

-Open Customer Energy Manager
-Smart Energy Engineering, September 2022, David Zogg
+Open Customer Energy Manager, Smart Energy Engineering, September 2022, David Zogg

 ## 1) Introduction

-The Open Customer Energy Manager (OpenCEM) is a project to demonstrate the functionality of SmartGridReady within a fully working energy manager.
-The energy manager includes all controllers required to control typical installations with pv plants, heat pumps, ev-chargers, boilers, etc.
+The Open Customer Energy Manager (OpenCEM) is a project to demonstrate the functionality of SmartgridReady within a fully working energy manager.
+The energy manager includes some example controllers required to control typical installations with pv plants, heat pumps, ev-chargers, boilers, etc.

 For a detailed documentation of the Open Customer Energy Manager refer to the folder "Documentation"